8 min read

 Attractions

-Many attractions in Singapore have special Christmas programmes for visitors, for that extra festive sparkle in their experience.
+Many tourist attractions in Singapore have special Christmas programmes to give visitors that extra festive sparkle in their experience.
 Think carnivals, character meet-and-greets, and themed displays.
-The Mandai Nature Reserves, Universal Studios Singapore, SEA Aquarium, and even the Singapore Science Centre are some of the attractions in Singapore with a Christmas twist this December.

-Don’t expect the exact same experience as the Christmas festivals and markets of Europe that feel like you’ve stepped right into a folktale – you’d be sorely disappointed.
-Christmas markets in Singapore often have a unique twist; with local fare, old school carnival games, indie performances, or even character-themed (check out the adorable Sanrio themed Christmas village at Changi Airport!)
+Christmas markets in Singapore often have a unique twist, with local fare, old school carnival games, indie performances, or even character-themed (check out the adorable Sanrio-themed Christmas village at Changi Airport!).

-1. The Orchard Road light-up is an annual event that started in 1984, and has expanded over the years to cover a longer stretch of Orchard, as well as grown to include a whole host of buzzing Christmas activities too.
+1. The Orchard Road light-up is an annual event that started in 1984.
+Over the years, it's grown and expanded to cover a longer stretch of Orchard and to include a whole host of buzzing Christmas activities.

-2. All Singaporeans know to truly savour the Christmas decorations from the time they go up in end-November, because they’re usually very quickly and ruthlessly replaced by Chinese New Year decorations as early as Boxing Day.
-That’s because Chinese New Year can be as early as January, and the festival is a huge one in Singapore for the Chinese.
+2. All Singaporeans know to truly savour the Christmas decorations from the time they go up in mid-November, as they’re usually very quickly and ruthlessly replaced by Chinese New Year decorations as early as Boxing Day.
+That’s because Chinese New Year can be as early as January, and it is a massive celebration for Chinese in Singapore.

 5. Christmas is a multicultural affair in Singapore, with people of different ethnicities and religions partaking in its festivities, often with cultural adaptations of Christmas foods.